ugo-emekauwa/hx-html-plugin-auto-installer/README.md

     ```python
     hxdp_service_controller_vm_password = "C1sco12345!"
     ```
-10. Set the value of the variable named `vcenter_ip_address` with the IP address of the VMware vCenter managing the VMware ESXi hosts in the targeted Cisco HyperFlex cluster.
+10. Set the value of the variable named `vcenter_username` with the username of the credentials for the VMware vCenter managing the VMware ESXi hosts in the targeted Cisco HyperFlex cluster.
 The value must be a string.
-For example, here is an entry that sets the IP address to **198.18.133.30**:
-    ```python
-    vcenter_ip_address = "198.18.133.30"
-    ```
-11. Set the value of the variable named `vcenter_username` with the username of the credentials for the VMware vCenter managing the VMware ESXi hosts in the targeted Cisco HyperFlex cluster.
-The value must be a string.
 For example, here is an entry that sets the username to **administrator@vsphere.local**:
     ```python
     vcenter_username = "administrator@vsphere.local"
     ```
-12. Set the value of the variable named `vcenter_password` with the password of the credentials for the VMware vCenter managing the VMware ESXi hosts in the targeted Cisco HyperFlex cluster.
+11. Set the value of the variable named `vcenter_password` with the password of the credentials for the VMware vCenter managing the VMware ESXi hosts in the targeted Cisco HyperFlex cluster.
 The value must be a string.
 For example, here is an entry that sets the password to **C1sco12345!**:
     ```python
     vcenter_password = "C1sco12345!"
     ```
-13. Save and then run **hx_html_plugin_auto_installer.py** directly from your IDE or from the command line e.g.:
+12. Save and then run **hx_html_plugin_auto_installer.py** directly from your IDE or from the command line e.g.:
     ```
     python hx_html_plugin_auto_installer.py
     ```
-14. Here is an example of the output from **hx_html_plugin_auto_installer.py** for a successfully completed installation of the Cisco HyperFlex HTML Plug-In.
+13. Here is an example of the output from **hx_html_plugin_auto_installer.py** for a successfully completed installation of the Cisco HyperFlex HTML Plug-In.

     ![Completed Run Example](./assets/Completed_Run_Example.png "Completed Run Example")